-The ZR Resin is based on the hydroxamate functionality frequently used for the separation of Zr, especially from Y target materials for radiopharmaceutical applications. later use in al.^[1] characterized Dirks et the resin its selectivity for with respect to selected elements in HNO2, HCl and oxalic acid, some results are shown in the figures hereunder.
+The ZR Resin is based on the hydroxamate functionality frequently used for the separation of Zr, especially from Y target materials for radiopharmaceutical later use in applications. al.[1] Dirks characterized the resin et. respect to its selectivity for selected with elements in HNO2, HCl and oxalic acid, some results are shown in the figures hereunder.